-Personnel Wage and Benefit Cost Increases through FY 2025
+Personnel Wage and Benefit Cost Increases through December 31, 2025

-The Library Board of Trustee's primary budgetary concern and focus within FY 2020 and beyond will be the downward pressure on the Library's overall budget due to increasing personnel wage and benefit costs.
-The two primary factors driving the cost increase include: the number of employees currently enrolled in the IMRF municipal employee pension program and the \$15 minimum hourly wage rate requirements that need to be in place prior to January 1, 2025 due to the Illinois State Legislature's new Minimum Wage Law passed in early part of 2019.
+The Library Board of Trustee's primary budgetary concern and focus within FY 2022 and beyond will be a downward pressure on the Library's overall budget due to increasing personnel wage and benefit costs.
+The two primary factors driving the cost increase include: the number of employees currently enrolled in the IMRF municipal employee pension program and the \$15 minimum hourly wage rate requirements that need to be in place by December 31, 2024, and prior to January 1, 2025, due to the Illinois State Legislature's new Minimum Wage Law passed in early part of 2019.

 The Board of Trustees of the Library will need to work on a master financial plan for fiscal years 2022 to 2025.
-The Board will need to look at balancing the increasing costs of maintaining an aging public facility (twenty two years old in 2025), keeping up with increasing patron demands for services, programs and materials, increased maintenance and technology costs and providing competitive market wages and benefits to improve staff retention and longevity rates without increasing property tax rates for the Village of North Aurora in an increasing anti-property tax rate increase environment.
+The Board will need to look at balancing the increasing costs of maintaining an aging public facility (nineteen years old in 2022), keeping up with increasing patron demands for services, programs and materials, increased maintenance and technology costs and providing competitive market wages and benefits to improve staff retention and longevity rates.